Arche-tecture

 International Style

-The style that redefined corporate architecture and gave the world the “glass box”
+The style that redefined corporate architecture and gave us the “glass box”

 Googie